Moshood Abiola: Other ventures

 In addition to his duties throughout the Middle-East and Africa, Abiola invested heavily in Nigeria and West Africa.
 He set up Abiola Farms, Abiola Bookshops, Radio Communications Nigeria, Wonder Bakeries, Concord Press, Concord Airlines, Summit Oil International Ltd, Africa Ocean Lines, Habib Bank, Decca W.A.
 Ltd, and Abiola football club.
-He was also Chairman of the G15 business council, President of the Nigerian Stock Exchange, Patron of the Kwame Nkrumah Foundation, Patron of the WEB Du Bois foundation, trustee of the Martin Luther King Foundation, and director of the International Press Institute.
+He was also chairman of the G15 business council, president of the Nigerian Stock Exchange, patron of the Kwame Nkrumah Foundation, patron of the W. E. B. Du Bois foundation, trustee of the Martin Luther King Foundation, and director of the International Press Institute.
 In 1983, he teamed up with Shehu Musa Yar'Adua, Bamanga Tukur and Raymond Dokpesi to establish Africa Ocean Lines.
-The firm began operations in 1984 using chartered vessels before acquiring two cargo ships in 1986 with a capacity for 958 TEUs.
-The shipping firm's route linked the major shipping ports along the West African coast with United Kingdom and Northern Europe.
+The firm began operations in 1984, using chartered vessels, before acquiring two cargo ships in 1986 with a capacity for 958 TEUs.
+The shipping firm's route linked the major shipping ports along the West African coast with the United Kingdom and Northern Europe.